Dualizable tensor categories: Duality in the 2-framed bordism category

 \begin{example} A right adjoint $\ev^R$ to the evaluation bordism, together with a unit $u_2$ and counit $v_2$ witnessing the adjunction $\ev \dashv \ev^R$, are as follows:

 As our notation for $n$-framed manifolds permits immersed rather than embedded manifolds, it is often more convenient to depict $\ev^R$ by an isotopic (rel boundary) immersion:

 \end{example}

 The 1-morphism $\ev^L$ itself has a left adjoint $\ev^{LL}$, which itself has a left adjoint, and so on, and similarly $\ev^R$ itself has a right adjoint $\ev^{RR}$, which has a right adjoint, and so on.
 The 1-morphism $\coev$ also has an infinite chain of left and right adjoints.
 These various adjunctions are illustrated in Figure~\ref{fig:adjointchains}.
+(The chain of adjoints of the evaluation extends as follows: the 1-morphism $\ev^{LLLL}$ appears as $\ev^{LL}$ except with four loops, while $\ev^{RRR}$ appears as $\ev^R$ except with four loops.
+The chain of adjoints of the coevaluation extends similarly.)
 The existence of these two chains of adjunctions shows that the 2-framed bordism 2-category is 2-dualizable.

-\subsection{The Serre bordism and the Serre automorphism}
+\section{The Serre bordism and the Serre automorphism}

 It is possible to write any 2-framed 1-manifold bordism as a composite of the elementary pieces arising in Figure~\ref{fig:adjointchains}.
 We illustrate this in practice with a crucial bordism, namely the one represented by the following normally-oriented immersed 1-manifold: